-- Residual fuel: The residual fuel use was adjusted to subtract the amount of residual fuel used in carbon black production.
+- Residual fuel.
+The residual fuel use was adjusted to subtract the amount of residual fuel used in carbon black production.
 Carbon black was the only IPPU use of residual oil.
 The national-level residual oil used in IPPU was based on NEUs of residual oil from EIA data, which are not available at the state level.
 Therefore, the residual oil IPPU state-level adjustment was based on the percentage of carbon black emissions per state.
 Carbon black emissions per state were taken from the IPPU breakout for petrochemicals, as described in Section 3.2.9, and the percentage for carbon black specifically was used.
 Carbon black emissions were determined to be a good surrogate for residual oil use because the emissions from carbon black production would be directly proportional to residual oil use.
-Appendix A, Tables A-33 and A-34 in the "FFC CO2 Industrial" Tab describe this adjustment.
+Appendix A, Tables A-33 and A-34 in the "FFC CO2 Industrial" Tab, describe this adjustment.
 An IPPU-adjusted residual fuel total was then calculated.
-Appendix A, Table A-35 in the "FFC CO2 Industrial" Tab shows this total.
+Appendix A, Table A-35 in the "FFC CO2 Industrial" Tab, shows this total.
 The total residual fuel use was then adjusted to match the total residual fuel from the national Inventory (similar to what was done for coal and natural gas in Step 1); this adjustment was based on the percentage of residual fuel used after the IPPU adjustment.
-This was done because after the adjustment the residual fuel use summed across states did not match the national totals anymore (likely due to the distribution of adjustment based on petrochemical production, which resulted in negative emissions in some states that were then zeroed out).
-Appendix A, Table A-36 in the "FFC CO2 Industrial" Tab describes this adjustment. - Distillate fuel: Distillate fuel use was adjusted to subtract the amount of distillate fuel used as direct use in I&S production.
+After the adjustment, the residual fuel use summed across states did not match the national totals anymore (likely due to the distribution of adjustment based on petrochemical production, which resulted in negative emissions in some states that were then zeroed out).
+Appendix A, Table A-36 in the "FFC CO2 Industrial" Tab, describes this adjustment. - Distillate fuel.
+Distillate fuel use was adjusted to subtract the amount of distillate fuel directly used in I&S production.
 National-level diesel fuel used in I&S production was based on industry data that are not available at the state level.
 Therefore, similar to other coal and natural gas direct use in I&S, the adjustment was based on the percentage of I&S emissions per state from the IPPU breakout for I&S, as described in Section 3.3.1, and the percentage for BOFs was assumed to best represent distillate fuel use.
-Similar to other coal and natural gas direct use in I&S. Appendix A, Tables A-37 and A-38 in the "FFC CO2 Industrial" Tab describe this adjustment.
+Similar to other coal and natural gas direct use in I&S, BOF emissions were determined to be a good surrogate for diesel fuel direct use in I&S. Appendix A, Tables A-37 and A-38 in the "FFC CO2 Industrial" Tab, describe this adjustment.
 An IPPU-adjusted distillate fuel total was then calculated.
-Appendix A, Table A-39 in the "FFC CO2 Industrial" Tab shows this total.
+Appendix A, Table A-39 in the "FFC CO2 Industrial" Tab, shows this total.
 This total was adjusted further based on reallocation of diesel fuel use across sectors, as shown in Step 5 below.

+2.1.1.2.4.
 Step 3: Adjust for Biofuels and Petroleum Denaturant